-- Good hand on the computer (for learning 3D printing software)
+- Good hand on computers (for learning 3D printing software)

-Because it’s you from inception to completion, this gives you confidence, and with passing time, you will get faster and better.
+Because it’s you from inception to completion, this gives you confidence, and with passing time, you will become faster and better.

-What Mistake People Do While Buying a 3D Printer?
+What Mistakes Do People Make While Buying A 3D Printer?

 1. Not Being a Maker